Tshobohwa/palmapp_mobile/README.md

 - `code .` (to open in Visual Studio, it is optional)
 - `npm install`

 ## Run

-After installation, to run this app you will proceed as follow:
+After installation, to run this app you will proceed as follows:

 - First run one of the following commands from the root folder of the app `./palmapp_mobile` (depending on the mobile phone you are going to use on the next step)
  - `npm run android`